Last updated March 8, 2021

 Sequence of Coursework: (Also known as Sequence) Order of required coursework and non-coursework requirements based on catalog and degree requirements needed to complete an educational or academic program.

-Session: (Also known as Term) (Relates to Academic Calendar, Semester) At the University of Texas at Austin, session refers to the institutionally defined periods of instruction.
+Session: (Also known as Term) (Relates to Academic Calendar, Semester) See Term for fall 2022 and forward.
+Prior to fall 2022 at the University of Texas at Austin, session referred to the institutionally defined periods of instruction.
 A long session included fall and spring semesters.
-A short session includes first-term, second-term, nine-week, and whole sessions within the summer semester as noted in the catalog’s Academic Calendar: https://catalog.utexas.edu/general-information/introduction/academic-calendar/.
+A short session included first-term, second-term, nine-week, and whole sessions within the summer semester as noted in the catalog’s Academic Calendar: https://catalog.utexas.edu/general-information/introduction/academic-calendar/.
 Please note that Maymester is a study abroad program, not an institutionally recognized session at the University.

 Simultaneous Major: (Also known as Double Major, Dual major) Informal arrangement, with approval of participating academic units, where a student can pursue more than one major simultaneously.
 Example: History (BA) and Art History (BA).
 See catalog: https://catalog.utexas.edu/undergraduate/the-university/simultaneous-majors/.

 Substantive Change: A significant modification or expansion of the nature and scope of an accredited institution, usually pertaining to new or changes to existing degree programs.
 Defined by federal regulations, substantive changes may require notification to or approval of SACSCOC prior to implementation.
 These changes include, but are not limited to, the addition of courses or programs that represent a significant departure, either in content or method of delivery, from those that were offered when the institution was last evaluated by SACSCOC (2018); entering into a collaborative academic arrangement that includes only the initiation of a dual or joint academic program with another institution; or entering into a contract by which an entity not eligible for Title IV funding offers less than 25% (notification) or 25-50% (approval) of one or more of the accredited institution’s programs.
 Contact the Office of Strategic Academic Initiatives if you are uncertain whether a new program or program revision qualifies as a substantive change: https://provost.utexas.edu/the-office/strategic-academic-initiatives.

 Supporting Coursework: (See Requirement)